sedaprotocol/seda-overlay-ts/README.md

 seda-overlay identities withdraw --network devnet
 ```

-You have now successfully unstaked your node and withdrawn your stake.
+You have now successfully unstaked your node and withdrawn your tokens.

 ## Running with Docker